Education in schools

 Can be applied generally in relation to dangers of railway trespass, but can relate to local issues such as a hotspot location – where children/young adults are commonly involved in trespass events.

-May be delivered by teachers and/or specialists in trespass prevention and those with an understanding of law, risk
+By whom? - May be delivered by teachers and/or specialists in trespass prevention and those with an understanding of law, risk

 Applicability / suitability for trespass types